Written By

 Hernia Mesh Multidistrict Litigation vs. Class Action Lawsuits

-• Atrium: As of March 2024, there were 2,697 pending C-QUR mesh lawsuits.
+• Atrium: As of March 2025, 467 pending C-QUR mesh lawsuits were pending.

-• Ethicon: As of March 2024, there were 188 pending Physiomesh Flexible Composite hernia mesh lawsuits.
+• Ethicon: As of March 2025, there were 16 pending Physiomesh Flexible Composite hernia mesh lawsuits.

 Compensation for Hernia Mesh Injuries

 Plaintiffs filing hernia mesh lawsuits claim compensation for economic losses, non-economic losses and, in some cases, punitive damages.
-Economic losses include past and future medical expenses and wage losses.
+Financial losses include past and future medical expenses and wage losses.
 They also include the cost of any additional surgery the plaintiff may require to fix the original complications.

 Non-economic losses relate to compensation for emotional and mental distress.
 For example, one plaintiff experienced sexual difficulty because of hernia mesh surgery.
 This category of damages addresses the loss of quality and enjoyment of life.